ssilverman/QNEthernet/README.md

   It will return non-zero if connected and zero if not connected.
 Note that it's possible for new connections to reuse previously-used IDs.
 * `connectionTimeout()`: Returns the current timeout value.
-* `diffServ()`: Returns the current value of the differentiated services (DiffServ) field from the IP header, or zero if not connected.
 * `localIP()`: Returns the local IP of the network interface used for the client.
 Currently, This returns the same value as `Ethernet.localIP()`.
-* `setDiffServ(ds)`: Sets the differentiated services (DiffServ) field in the IP header, if connected.
-Returns `true` if connected and the option was set, and `false` otherwise.
 * `status()`: Returns the current TCP connection state.
 This returns one of lwIP's `tcp_state` enum values.
 To use with _altcp_, define the `LWIP_DEBUG` macro.